ashleyjeanmurray/ashleyjeanmurray/README.md

 - 👋 Hi, I’m @ashleyjeanmurray
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in handling big data and risk prediction models
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently in the Stats team at the Nuffield Department of Primary Care Health Sciences, University of Oxford
-- 💞️ I’m looking to collaborate on Python projects
-- 📫 How to reach me ... ashleyjeanmurray@gmail.com
+- 📫 How to reach me ... ashley.murray@phc.ox.ac.uk

 <!---
 ashleyjeanmurray/ashleyjeanmurray is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.